When deciding which branch to join, you must first fully understand what that branch does and what it requires.

-In order to be much more confident and ready before the coming ASVAB test, let’s check out our comprehensive ASVAB practice test 2021!
+To be much more confident and ready before the coming ASVAB test, let’s check out our comprehensive ASVAB practice test!

 Recruit training: NAVY boot camp

 Battle stations are the last event of Navy boot camp.
-It begins at 10 p.m. and does not end until 9:30 the next morning.
+It begins at 10 p.m. and does not end until 9:30.
 During this time, recruits must overcome 12 many tough challenges.